Generalized Consistency Trajectory Models for Image Manipulation: Experiments

 In the scenario where we do not have access to data pairs, we must resort to either the independent coupling or the OT coupling.
 Here, we show that the optimal transport coupling can significantly accelerate the convergence speed of GCTMs during training, especially when we use a smaller number of timesteps $N$.

-We remark that using small $N$ may be of interest when we wish to trade-off training speed for performance, because the per-iteration training cost of GCTMs increase linearly with $N$.
+Using small $N$ may be of interest when we wish to trade-off training speed for performance, since per-iteration training cost of GCTMs increases linearly with $N$.
 For instance, when $t = 1$ and $u = s = 0$ in the GCTM loss \eqref{eq:gctm_loss}, we need to integrate along the entire time interval $(0,1)$, which requires $N$ steps of ODE integration.

 In Figure \ref{fig:cifar10_accel}, we observe up to $\times$2.5 acceleration in terms of training iterations when we use OT coupling instead of independent coupling.
 Indeed, in Figure \ref{fig:cifar10_samples}, OT coupling samples are visually sharper than independent coupling samples.
-We postulate this is because (1) OT coupling leads to straighter ODE trajectories, so we can accurately integrate ODEs with smaller $N$, and (2) lower variance from OT pairs leads to smaller variance in loss gradients, as discussed in \cite{pooladian2023multisample}.
+We postulate this is because (1) OT coupling leads to straighter ODE trajectories, so we can accurately integrate ODEs with smaller $N$, and (2) lower variance from OT pairs leads to smaller variance in loss gradients, as discussed in \citep{pooladian2023multisample}.

-In Table \ref{table:cifar10_fid}, we compare the Fr\'echet Inception Distance (FID) \cite{heusel2017fid} of GCTM and relevant baselines on CIFAR10 with NFE = 1.
-In the setting where we do not use a pre-trained teacher diffusion model, GCTM with OT coupling outperforms all methods with the exception of iCM \cite{song2024icm}, which is an improved variant of CM.
+In Table \ref{table:cifar10_fid}, we compare the Fr\'echet Inception Distance (FID) \citep{heusel2017fid} of GCTM and relevant baselines on CIFAR10 with NFE = 1.
+In the setting where we do not use a pre-trained teacher diffusion model, GCTM with OT coupling outperforms all methods with the exception of iCM \citep{song2024icm}, which is an improved variant of CM.
 Moreover, GCTM is on par with CTM trained with a teacher.
 We speculate that further fine-tuning of hyper-parameters could push the performance of GCTMs to match that of iCMs, and we leave this for future work.